Retained vs. Appointed – Is there a difference?

 Retained criminal defense attorney vs. court-appointed attorney.
-How is a court appointed attorney provided in criminal cases, and will there be any cost?
+How is a court-appointed attorney provided in criminal cases, and will there be any cost?

-A court appointed lawyer is provided by the court only for those who are financially unable to retain private counsel.
-This means that if you own a home, have a decent full-time job or other assets, the court will tell you to retain your own private criminal attorney.
-To apply for an appointed attorney, you will have to disclose your financial information (income, debt and assests) under penalty of perjury.
+The court provides a court-appointed lawyer only for those who are financially unable to retain private counsel.
+If you own a home, have a decent full-time job, or have other assets, the court might tell you to retain a private criminal attorney.
+To apply for an appointed attorney, you must disclose your financial information (income, debt, and assets) under penalty of perjury.
 Additionally, even if the court finds you initially financially eligible for an appointed lawyer, you will still be ordered to repay the court for the cost of the appointed attorney.
 If you’re deciding whether to hire a private lawyer, you are likely wondering if there is a significant difference between retained and appointed criminal defense attorneys.
 The difference between appointed counsel and one of Michigan’s top defense lawyers is significant and consequential.

 Will a public defender be as good as privately retained defense counsel?

-There are some excellent appointed lawyers, but you will not have the ability to choose which lawyer is best for you.
-If you have an appointed attorney, you will not be able to fire the attorney even if you are not happy (and your appointed lawyer may act accordingly).
-You may ask the court to give you a new attorney but the court may not grant the request.
-Regrettably, many court appointed must deal with staggeringly high, difficult caseloads.
+There are some excellent appointed lawyers, but you will not be able to choose which appointed lawyer is best for you.
+With an appointed attorney, you will not be able to fire the attorney even if you are not happy (and your appointed lawyer may act accordingly).
+You may ask the court to give you a new attorney, but the court may not grant the request.
+Regrettably, many court-appointed must deal with staggeringly high, burdensome caseloads.
 By contrast, even a busy private criminal lawyer has only a fraction of the cases that each public defender must unfortunately shoulder.
-Both paid lawyers and court appointed lawyers each have only 24 hours in a day.
-Even the most conscientious, skilled appointed attorney has a hard time finding the time and resources to adequately defend a client.
+Both paid lawyers and court-appointed lawyers each have only 24 hours in a day.
+Even the most conscientious, skilled appointed attorney has difficulty finding the time and resources to defend a client adequately.

 The bottom line is that it is in your best interest if you can afford to hire a private, retained lawyer who is not overwhelmed by their caseload.
-If you can find a lawyer who is a partner in a criminal defense law firm, you will have not only a lawyer who has the time to dedicate to your case but also the resources to provide an even higher level of service.
+If you can find a lawyer who is a partner in a criminal defense law firm, you will have a lawyer who has the time to dedicate to your case and the resources to provide an even higher level of service.
 Many appointed lawyers have the highest level of dedication and ability.
-This being said, a privately retained, experienced defense attorney will likely have more time and more resources to spend on your case.
+A privately retained and experienced defense attorney will likely have more time and resources to spend on your case.